 Fukunaga was director and executive producer of the 2014 series of True Detective, which saw him scoop the Emmy Award for Outstanding Directing for a Drama Series.
 He is also at the helm of Netflix’s acclaimed mini-series Maniac.

 Cary Joji Fukunaga will now direct Bond 25 (Getty)

 The 41-year-old has previously directed feature film Sin Nombre and the 2012 film adaptation of Jane Eyre, both of which garnered positive reviews from critics.

-The news was confirmed by the official James Bond Twitter account by producers Michael G Wilson and Barbara Broccoli.
+News of his hire was confirmed by the official James Bond Twitter account by producers Michael G Wilson and Barbara Broccoli.

-The statement read, “We are delighted to be working with Cary.
+The statement read: “We are delighted to be working with Cary.
 His versatility and innovation make him an excellent choice for our next James Bond adventure.”

-It’s also been announced by Barbara Broccoli that the film will start with Bond living in the Caribbean, no longer working for Her Majesty’s Service.
+It’s been announced by Barbara Broccoli that the film will start with Bond living in the Caribbean, no longer working for Her Majesty’s Service.